 Though calories are a factor in weight gain, they’re not the main factor.
 We’ve all known people who are naturally thin, those lucky ones who can eat anything they want without gaining a pound.
 They never even think about calories, let alone count them.

-Meanwhile, we can’t lose weight on a measly 1,200 calories a day diet.
-All we think about are calories in, calories out and wonder why the math isn’t working for us.
-Every diet ends badly; we yo-yo so often and so quickly it makes us dizzy!
-We blame ourselves and feel ashamed that we’re not able to do what they (thin people) do so effortlessly.
-Denied the lean, healthy body that should be our birthright, we feel desperate and defeated… and, yes, even scared, scared that we will become a casualty of the diabesity epidemic.
+Meanwhile, you can’t lose weight on a measly 1,200 calories a day diet.
+All you think about are calories in, calories out and wonder why the math isn’t working for you.
+Every diet ends badly; you yo-yo so often and so quickly it makes you dizzy!
+Like most overweight people, you probably blame yourself and feel ashamed that you’ve not been able to do what they (thin people) do so effortlessly.
+Denied the lean, healthy body that should be your birthright, you feel desperate and defeated… and, yes, even scared, scared that you may become a casualty of the Diabesity epidemic.

 Getting off the Dieting Rollercoaster

-In fact, this unscientifically supported advice – that losing weight and keeping it off is simply a matter of eating less and exercising more – is what is making you gain weight and leads to yo-yo dieting!
+In fact, this unscientifically supported advice – that losing weight and keeping it off is simply a matter of eating less and exercising more – is what is making you gain weight.
+This incorrect advice is what leads to yo-yo dieting!
 There is so much more to sustainable fat and weight loss than that.

 Setpoint Weight is Key

 Obesity and type 2 diabetes are both diseases.
 They are symptoms of an elevated body weight setpoint and an elevated blood glucose setpoint.
 Your setpoint is the level of stored body fat your body works to maintain regardless of how many calories you take in or exercise off.
 Your brain, digestive system, and hormones continually talk to each other to stabilize your weight.
 This weight varies 10-20 pounds of this setpoint, and your body will always try to get back to this weight as long as your setpoint is stuck there.